 Success of Real Estate Consumer Protection Measures Hinges on Next Steps by BC Government and Real Estate Regulator

-TAGS: A Better Way Home BC Financial Services Authority BCFSA Consumer Protection Cooling Off Period Pre-Offer Period Real Estate Practice
+TAGS: A Better Way Home BC Financial Services Authority (BCFSA) Consumer Protection Cooling Off Period Pre-Offer Period

 Vancouver, BC – May 30, 2022.
 After reviewing the BC Financial Services Authority (BCFSA) consumer protection recommendations published on May 26, the British Columbia Real Estate Association (BCREA) urges the Ministry of Finance to carefully consider the next steps prior to implementing any of the measures proposed.

 While many of the consumer protection recommendations in BCFSA’s report align with recommendations BCREA and the real estate sector made in the white paper, A Better Way Home: Strengthening Consumer Protection in Real Estate, earlier this year, the full suite of measures proposed by the BCFSA, if adopted, would present a significant change to the real estate transaction process and could cause additional strain and confusion for buyers, sellers and others involved.

 “We are pleased to see that the regulator agrees with our recommendations to introduce a pre-offer period and make key documents available upon the listing of a property,” says BCREA Chief Executive Officer Trevor Koot.
 “We all agree that protecting consumers in real estate transactions is extremely important, however, how the Ministry handles these recommendations next will determine the success of any changes.”